AntonC9018/Dungeon-Hopper/logic/action/sequence/README.md

 Such entities are called *sequential* and are decorated with `Decorators.Sequential`.

-Sequence is basically an array of such steps.
+A `Sequence` is basically an array of such steps.

 # Step